textpattern/textpattern.github.io/tags/category2.md

 <txp:category2 />
 ~~~

 The **category2** tag can be used as either a *single* tag or *container* tag.
-It will display information of the category as defined by **Category 2** of the article being displayed.
-When used as a containing tag, it will turn the contents into a link to that category.
+It will display the category as defined by **Category 2** in the article being displayed.
+When used as a container tag, it will turn the contents into a link to that category.
 Otherwise, it will return plain text.

 This tag may be used within either an article form, or in a page, wrapped in an [if_individual_article](/tags/if_individual_article) conditional tag.

 ## Attributes

-Tag will accept the following attributes (**case-sensitive**):
+Tag will accept the following attributes (**case-sensitive**) as well as the {% include atts-global-link.html %}:

 `link="boolean"`
 : Whether to link to articles from the same category.
 Works only in the *single* tag.